Canadian Regulations for Travel Agencies in a Nutshell

 But I'd like to extend a very special thank you to two excellent resources who shared their expertise for this article: Mike Foster, President of Nexion Canada, ULC, and James Shearer, Chief Operating Officer of Travel Masters who offered a ton of great insights and information for this article.

-Do you have thoughts or comments or ideas or experiences you’d like share?
+Do you have thoughts, comments, ideas, or experiences you’d like to share?
 We want to hear from you!

 Footnotes

-2. if you want to do that, you will need to pay 50% of your entire permit—which would be half of the monthly cost times 16 months.
+2. If you want to rush your application, you will need to pay 50% of your entire permit.

 About the Author